Amazing wildlife, vibrant cities and world-class wines

 Everything you need to know before you set off.

-Rough Guides Snapshot South Africa: Kruger National Park and Mpumalanga
+Rough Guides Snapshot South Africa: Johannesburg and Pretoria

 An in-depth, easy-to-use guide filled with expert advice.